 3. Wiring Considerations

 If you’re installing a wired camera, plan the route for the cables to connect to a power source and recording device.
 Conceal the wires to protect them from tampering and weather damage, using conduits or cable clips if needed.
+For wireless systems, ensure a stable internet connection and reliable power supply for uninterrupted monitoring.

 How To Install CCTV Camera: Top Tips